-Applying testing to business challenges (prioritisation of your testing roadmap)
+Applying testing to business challenges (prioritization of your testing roadmap)

-At Conversion.com, we view personalisation as optimising conversion by increasing the relevance of experiences for specific audiences.
-Although we see personalisation as a great and exciting new opportunity to test, we believe it is important to successfully assess when to start personalisation.
+At Conversion.com, we view personalization as optimizing conversion by increasing the relevance of experiences for specific audiences.
+Although we see personalization as a great and exciting new opportunity to test, we believe it is important to successfully assess when to start personalization.
 By its nature, it forces you to focus on a subset of users, potentially diminishing the impact of experiments as well as complicating future all-audience experiments.